trinodb/trino-python-client/README.md

 ```

 The transaction is created when the first SQL statement is executed.
-`presto.dbapi.Connection.commit()` will be automatically called when the code
+`trino.dbapi.Connection.commit()` will be automatically called when the code
 exits the *with* context and the queries succeed, otherwise
-`presto.dbapi.Connection.rollback()' will be called.
+`trino.dbapi.Connection.rollback()' will be called.

 # Development